dingdangmao123/weibo/README.md

 - add feature,fix bugs and refactor the code.

-- add the realtime message notifications (Java NIO)
+- I plan to add the realtime message notifications (Java NIO)
--

 ## demo